Skip to main content

 How do I file a police report for a car accident in Fontana?

 In Fontana, you can file a police report by calling 911 at the accident scene, visiting the local police station within 24 hours, or filing online through the Fontana Police Department website if available.
 For accidents on county roads or highways, you may need to contact the San Bernardino County Sheriff's Department or California Highway Patrol (CHP).
+A Fontana reader should connect this answer to the incident location, first treatment date, and any insurance communication that could narrow the claim too early.
+If the issue remains unclear, compare the therapy schedule with the adjuster-pressure log before giving a statement or accepting a quick offer.

 What if the other driver in my Fontana accident doesn't have insurance?

 If you're hit by an uninsured driver in Fontana, you may still have options: 1) File a claim under your own uninsured motorist (UM) coverage, 2) Pursue a personal lawsuit against the at-fault driver, 3) Check if other parties share liability.
 California has one of the highest uninsured driver rates in the nation, making UM coverage essential.
+In San Bernardino County, the practical version of this answer often depends on whether Fontana Courthouse, Cherry Ave & Baseline, or the first medical provider controls the missing record.
+The answer is stronger when the orthopedic referral and repair story are reviewed together instead of being left in separate folders.

 Compensation & Settlements